splunk/public-o11y-docs/infrastructure/monitor/gcp-infra-monitor.rst

 .. meta::
   :description: Get started monitoring GCP infrastructure resources with Splunk Observability Cloud.

-You can monitor the following :ref:`Google Cloud Platform (GCP) services <gcp-integrations>` in Splunk Observability Cloud.
-Observability Cloud provides infrastructure monitoring features using Google Cloud Operations.
+You can monitor the following :ref:`Google Cloud Platform (GCP) services <gcp-integrations>` in Splunk Observability Cloud, which provides infrastructure monitoring features using Google Cloud Operations.
 See the Google Cloud documentation for more information.

-You can also export and monitor data from these sources running in your GCP environment, as described in the following table.
+You can also export and monitor data from these sources running in your GCP environment, as described in the table.

 .. list-table::
   :header-rows: 1